Differential operators on classical invariant rings do not lift modulo $p$: Introduction

-Let $V\colonequals\widehat{\ZZ_{(p)}}$ be the $p$-adic integers; in case~\eqref{frobenius:c}, assume further that either~$n\ge 4$, or that $p=2$.
+Let $V\colonequals\widehat{\ZZ_{(p)}}$ be the $p$-adic integers; in case~\eqref{frobenius:c}, assume further that either~$t\ge 4$, or that $p=2$.
 Then the ring $R\otimes_\ZZ V$ is not a direct summand, as an $R\otimes_\ZZ V$-module, of any polynomial ring over $V$. \end{corollary}

-The corollary is immediate from Theorem~\ref{theorem:frob} in light of \cite[Lemma~4.1]{Zdanowicz}, where it is observed that the existence of a Frobenius lift modulo $p^2$ is inherited by a ring that is a direct summand.
-Regarding the exceptional case in the corollary above, it is worth mention that when $V$ is a discrete valuation ring of mixed characteristic, such that the residual characteristic is an odd prime integer, and $R_V$ the hypersurface over $V$ defined by the determinant of a $3\times 3$ symmetric matrix of indeterminates, then $R_V$ is a direct summand of a polynomial ring $V[\bsx]$ as an~$R_V$-module; see Remark~\ref{remark:dirsum}.
+The corollary is immediate from Theorem~\ref{theorem:frob} since the existence of a Frobenius lift modulo $p^2$ is inherited by a ring that is a direct summand, see Proposition~\ref{proposition:lift:summand}.
+Regarding the exceptional case~\eqref{frobenius:c} in Theorem~\ref{theorem:frob} and the corollary, if~$V$ is a discrete valuation ring of mixed characteristic, such that the residual characteristic is an odd prime integer, then a symmetric determinantal ring of the form $V[X]/I_3(X)$ is a direct summand of a polynomial ring over $V$, see Remark~\ref{remark:dirsum} and \S\ref{section:minors}.